 Constance was an unforgettable source of strength to those who knew her.
 She was a devoted advocate, role model, and friend, and she was never too busy to offer support to those who needed her.
 The organization she founded, CDChoices, has given hundreds of people with disabilities the chance to reclaim control over their care with self-direction, and her advocacy for social justice has brought hope to countless more.
 While Constance herself is gone, her memory and work remain with us today, leaving a legacy of courage and dedication that continues to inspire.

-CDChoices would like to thank Paul Grondahl, Staff Writer at the Times Union, for his excellent articles on Constance.
+CDChoices would like to thank Paul Grondahl, former Staff Writer at the Times Union, for his excellent articles on Constance.
 Paul’s articles provided much of the content on this page.
-You can read his articles on Constance by clicking on the links below.
+You can read his full articles on Constance by clicking on the links below.